 (1) The individual is personally served with notice within this state;

 (2) The individual submits to the jurisdiction of this state by consent in a record, by entering a general appearance or by filing a responsive document having the effect of waiving any contest to personal jurisdiction;

 (3) The individual resided with the child in this state;

 (4) The individual resided in this state and provided prenatal expenses or support for the child;

 (5) The child resides in this state as a result of the acts or directives of the individual;

 (6) The individual engaged in sexual intercourse in this state and the child may have been conceived by that act of intercourse;

 (7) The individual has committed a tortious act by failing to support a child resident in this state; or

 (8) There is any other basis consistent with the constitutions of this state and the United States for the exercise of personal jurisdiction.

-(b) The basis of personal jurisdiction set forth in subsection (a) or in any other law of this state may not be used to acquire personal jurisdiction for a tribunal of the state to modify a child support order of another state unless the requirements of sections 611 or 615 are met.
+(b) The bases of personal jurisdiction set forth in subsection (a) of this section or in any other law of this state may not be used to acquire personal jurisdiction for a tribunal of this state to modify a child support order of another state unless the requirements of section 611 [§48-16-611] are met or in the case of a foreign support order, unless the requirements of section 615 [§48-16-615] are met.